senoel123/senoel123.github.io/_posts/2022-10-10-Rockbuster.md

 **Objectives**

-As a data analyst in Rockbuster Stealth’s business intelligence  (BI)  department to help with the launch strategy for the new online video service.
-The BI department helps other departments, from inventory to customer insights, with data-related queries.
-My ﬁrst task is to load all of Rockbuster’s data into a relational database management system  (RDBMS).
-Then, I used SQL to analyze the data and answer any ad-hoc business questions that other departments may have.
+As a member of Rockbuster Stealth's Business Intelligence (BI) department, my role as a data analyst involves aiding in the launch strategy for the company's new online video service.
+Our BI department is responsible for addressing data-related queries from various departments ranging from inventory to customer insights.
+One of my primary responsibilities was to load all of Rockbuster's data into a Relational Database Management System (RDBMS).
+Once the data was loaded, I utilized SQL to analyze and provide answers to ad-hoc business questions posed by other departments.

 ---
 **Key Questions**